 Transactional Analysis (TA) is a form of modern psychology that aims to promote personal change and growth using a set of conceptual tools.
 It was developed in the 1960s by Dr. Eric Berne.

 Transactional analysis can help people reach their fullest potential in all areas of life.
 It is an excellent therapy for understanding and developing constructive communication in relationships.

-There are three key concepts in this type of therapy.
+There are three key concepts in this form of therapy.
 These form the base for its approach to understanding problems and how to make things better.